AIweave/Configuring-Active-Directory-Within-Azure-VMs/README.md

 ![Screen Shot 2023-07-24 at 7 38 24 PM](https://github.com/AIweave/Configuring-Active-Directory-Within-Azure-VMs/assets/121763338/a2feb3a7-dffa-46d6-a85a-4ee85ba36e86)

 - Create a Client VM (Windows 10) named “Client”.
-Use the same Resource Group and Vnet that was created with the DC
+Use the same Resource Group and Vnet that was created with the DC.
-- Ensure that both VMs are in the same Vnet
+- Ensure that both VMs are in the same Vnet.
 - Ensure Connectivity between the client and Domain Controller by logging into Client with Remote Desktop and ping DC’s private IP address with ping -t <ip address> (perpetual ping).

 ![Screen Shot 2023-07-24 at 6 00 27 PM](https://github.com/AIweave/Configuring-Active-Directory-Within-Azure-VMs/assets/121763338/19836aba-f6e5-4745-9d36-7814bf6c3ec4)